db-puzzle/maintenance-OS/docs/Production Module/step-navigator-component-specification.md

 - Component should feel lightweight and responsive
 - Visual consistency with existing components is critical
 - Follow project's existing patterns for forms, interactions, styling
+- ✅ All components pass TypeScript strict type checking
+- ✅ No linting errors or warnings